regebro/prehistoric-python/presentation.rst

 .. note::

     Yeah, this also isn't very readable.
-It's a made up example, of course, no maintained code would still do this.
-But you might encounter it in some old app somewhere, and more problematic, there are still tutorials around that do things that are similar to this.

-    And what the code does, is that it does resource handling.
-We make sure that the database transaction is aborted if something goes wrong, and that it's closed at the end.
+It's a made up example that make sure that the database transaction is aborted if something goes wrong, and that it's closed at the end no matter what.

-    Context managers happened in Python 2.5 and try/except/finally also happened in 2.5.
+    It's hard to read because it nests two try statements. try/except/finally only happened in 2.5.
 Before that you had to nest one try/except inside a try/finally, like this code, and it's those nested try statements that make this code ugly.

 ----